lmller/lmller.github.io/about.md

 I work with Android, Java and Kotlin, but I'm also into Game Development with Unity3D.

-I have strong opinions on Agile &ndash;and software development practices in general&ndash; as well.
+I have strong opinions on Agile &ndash;and software development practices in general.
 I always try to uncover new ways of thinking and getting things done.

 <a href="https://twitter.com/lovisbrot" class="twitter-follow-button" data-show-count="false" data-size="large">Follow @lovisbrot</a>